Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Limitations

 \section{Limitations}

 Our framework employs external morphological resources to define transformation pairs.
-While this allows for clean experimental control, it limits applicability to languages or domains lacking annotated morphological data.
-In future work, we hope to explore whether similar transformation vectors can be induced directly from data, using unsupervised learning or joint training objectives that encourage compositionality.
-Models that learn to discover structure, rather than rely on it, would offer broader generalization and better alignment with language acquisition in humans.
+While this allows for clean experimental control, it limits immediate applicability to languages or domains lacking annotated morphological data.
+However, UniMorph serves as an experimental scaffold in this paper, not as a requirement of the framework itself: in principle, the method only needs a decomposition map, which could come from unsupervised segmentation, statistical morphology learning, or bootstrapped analyses.
+In future work, we will explore whether transformation vectors can be induced directly from data in an unsupervised fashion.

+Post-hoc adaptation is bounded by what pretrained models already encode reliably enough for linear composition.
+This is most visible in derivational morphology, where composed input representations are often interpreted as the base form.
+Importantly, we do not observe such issues when pretraining models with compositional vocabularies from scratch.

-Our vocabulary reshaping approach assumes a one-to-one decomposition of each surface form into a base word and a set of transformation vectors.
-While effective for many cases, this simplification does not account for certain words which could result from several distinct morphological processes.
+Our vocabulary reshaping approach also assumes a relatively simple decomposition of each surface form into a base word and a set of transformation vectors.
+While effective for many cases, this simplification does not account for certain words which admit multiple plausible morphological analyses.
 Still, these problems are also encountered with standard tokenization approaches, with models learning to disambiguate such words into their intended meanings.